JamesLynchSoftwareDev/JamesLynchSoftwareDev/README.md

 Feel free to check out my projects below and connect with me! 🚀

-Please feel free to have a look around and have a chat with me either, i am interested in finding a career in Software Development
+Please feel free to have a look around and have a chat with me either, i am interested in finding a career in Software Development.

+I am also very interested in CyberSecurity and trying to learn the Linux command line and Windows Admin.